The Department of Media, Communications and Journalism oversees and/or partners with various student media outlets, including:

 The Collegian is committed to providing its readers with complete, fair and accurate journalism.
 This commitment has been recognized with awards from state, regional and national levels.

-The Collegian is published two days a week (Mondays and Wednesdays) during the semester.
+The Collegian is published one day a week during the semester.
 All articles are written by students, and paid editorial positions are hired every semester.

 For more information on The Collegian, visit its website at http://collegian.csufresno.edu

 KFSR Radio is a non-profit, listener-supported public radio station located on the campus of California State University Fresno.
 The station broadcasts at 2600 watts at 90.7 FM and streams online at www.kfsr.org to the entire Fresno/Clovis metro area, operating 24 hour a day, 365 days a year.
 The broadcast has a potential reach of over 500,000 Valley residents, and the online stream reaches a world-wide audience.
 KFSR is staffed on air by volunteers including Fresno State students, faculty and staff, alumni and community members.
 The station is managed by broadcasting professionals, overseen by a Fresno State Faculty adviser in conjunction with the University’s Department of Media, Communications and Journalism and the College of Arts and Humanities.
 The station employs an executive staff of broadcast professionals (operations manager/program director and production director).
 Funding for 90.7 KFSR comes primarily from the donations of listeners via station pledge drives, donations in support of underwriting announcements, grants from local, regional and national funding agencies, promotional fundraising events and support from the University.

 KFSR is “Fresno’s Music Alternative”, dedicated to providing an alternative source of music and public affairs to its listeners.
 KFSR is also a dynamic, educational resource, providing Fresno State students with valuable, real world experience in radio/media operations.